skoshx/deno-open/README.md

 await open('https://google.com', {app: ['google chrome', '--incognito']});
 ```

-> ⚠ Note: on Windows, if you have search parameters in your URL, you need need to wrap the `&` char in quote marks.
-See [#9](https://github.com/skoshx/deno-open/issues/9) ⚠

 ## API

 It uses the command `open` on macOS, `start` on Windows and `xdg-open` on other platforms.